Qcent/NetJoy/README.md

 To get started, follow these steps:
 - JoySender++: JoySender++ allows you to send joystick data over TCP/IP to a host/server.
 It can be executed without any command-line parameters to use the default settings.
 Simply run the JoySender++ executable, and it will guide you through the initial joystick mapping process.
 Once mapped, JoySender++ will start transmitting joystick data to the specified host/server.
         For advanced settings and customization, you can utilize command-line parameters.
-Refer to the JoySender++ README file for detailed instructions on how to use the available options.
+Refer to the JoySender++ [README](https://github.com/Qcent/NetJoy/blob/main/JoySender++/README.md) file for detailed instructions on how to use the available options.
 - JoyReceiver++: JoyReceiver++ operates on the host/server machine and receives the joystick data transmitted by JoySender++.
 Like JoySender++, it can also be run without any command-line parameters for basic functionality.
-Run the JoyReceiver++ executable, and it will start emulating the received joystick input using the ViGEM driver.
+Run the JoyReceiver++ executable, and it will start emulating the received joystick input using the ViGEm driver.
-        If you wish to explore advanced settings and additional features, consult the JoyReceiver++ README file for instructions on utilizing command-line parameters.
+        If you wish to explore advanced settings and additional features, consult the JoyReceiver++ [README](https://github.com/Qcent/NetJoy/blob/main/JoyReceiver++/README.md) file for instructions on utilizing command-line parameters.

     Refer to the [JoySender++ README](https://github.com/Qcent/NetJoy/blob/main/JoySender++/README.md) file for detailed instructions. \
     Refer to the [JoyReceiver++ README](https://github.com/Qcent/NetJoy/blob/main/JoyReceiver++/README.md) file for detailed instructions.